Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Experiments

 \section{Experiments}

-The system described in this paper is currently being used in our laboratory for research in Human-Robot Interaction (Figure \ref{fig:lab_interaction}).
+The system described in this paper is currently being used for research in Human-Robot Interaction (Figure \ref{fig:lab_interaction}).

-Experiments to evaluate the system’s capabilities in terms of the quality of the interaction, usability, as well as the impact on life quality were performed with care home residents in the UK and Japan \cite{grassi2021socrob}.
-The goal of the experiments described in this article is to analyze the system performance in terms of response speed when multiple clients connect to the cloud in different configurations.
-A system with good performance paves the way to the possibility of making it available as a cloud service for robotic scientists and companies around the world.
+As mentioned in the introduction, experiments to evaluate the system’s capabilities in terms of the quality of the interaction, usability, as well as the impact on life quality were performed with care home residents in the UK and Japan \cite{papadopoulos2020, Papadopoulos2021}, and additional trials have been performed with 300 high-school students (results under evaluation, Figure \ref{fig:lab_interaction}) and patients with severe spinal cord injuries (ongoing).
+The goal of the experiments described in this article is not user evaluation but to analyze the system performance in terms of response speed when multiple clients connect to the cloud in different configurations, paving the way to the deployment of culture-aware cloud services for robot scientists.

 Some initial considerations are necessary.
 From the experiments conducted in \cite{peng2020}, it emerges that users have the highest level of satisfaction with a maximum delay of two seconds during the conversation.
 As a confirmation of this, the empirical study in \cite{shiwa2008} about the response time of a communication robot revealed that users' evaluation of the robot's reply worsened after a response delay of two seconds.
-Also, we assume that, when interacting with our system, a user might perform, on average, six requests per minute: this takes into account the time required by the person to talk, the time required by the cloud server to reply, and the one needed by the robot to talk.
+Also, we assume that, when interacting with our system, a user might perform, on average, six requests per minute: this takes into account the time required by the person to talk, the time required by the cloud server to reply, and the one needed by the robot to speak.